Hydrophobefireman/DomShot/README.md

 const blob = await shot.toBlob(type, quality);
 ```

-As DomShot clones and your entire dom in memory (likely 100s of nodes), calling screenshot clears both your real dom
+As DomShot clones and stores your entire dom in memory (likely 100s of nodes), calling screenshot clears both your real dom
 and the cloned nodes from memory.

 To take screenshot again: